adeebahmed/grid-rfcs/text/0000-certification.md

 time-consuming, expensive, and error-prone.
 Discrepancies between systems result in costs related to administrative time, product recalls, and more.

-Grid Certification aims to address these pain points by offering a common industry solution for sharing factory certification information between participants on Grid.
+Grid Supplier Certification aims to address these pain points by offering a common industry solution for sharing factory certification information between participants on Grid.
 Trade partners have the option to integrate this Grid component with existing systems of record.

 Expected outcomes include:

-- **Greater data accuracy:** Reduce manual data entry errors

-- **Improved productivity:** Less time spent verifying certificate authenticity

-- **Increased speed:** Receive certification status updates in seconds, not days
+- Improved cost efficiency.
+An organization’s financial results can benefit from a reduction in administrative time spent manually validating factories certifications authenticity.

+- Improved transaction accuracy.
+Automated sharing of factory certification data can reduce errors that stem from manual data entry.

+- Increased speed.
+Changes in a factories certification status can be quickly communicated between organizations, leading to faster response times, improved sourcing decisions and production planning, greater customer satisfaction, and visibility into factory information.

+- Improved productivity.
+Less time spent comparing documents and resolving discrepancies means team members can focus on move value-add business opportunities.

 The design will address the following use cases:

 - Sharing of supplier, certification, and standards data on Grid
-- Modelling of real-world certification issuance workflows
+- Modeling of real-world certification issuance workflows

+It is also useful to use certification data as auxiliary data in other supply chain solutions.
-Certification information can also be useful in many other Grid solutions, such as extending location information in a Track and Trace contract with certificate information.
-This workflow introduces a certificate data model that could be extended to include product-level certifications.
+For example, in track and trace smart contract, the location of a particular factory in a supply chain can be extended to include the certificates the factory holds.
+When presenting this information later to a sourcing specialist, it makes its easier for them to vet potential factories.
+This workflow will introduce a certificate data model that could also be extended to include product level certifications.

 # Guide-Level Explanation
 [guide-level-explanation]: #guide-level-explanation

 A certification is a business transaction that specifies the details of a supplier’s capabilities.
 The certification transaction contains information such as issuance date, purpose, and expiration.

 A simplified certification sequence is as follows:
   - Standards body creates standard `Foobar`
   - Standards body accredits a certifying body to the `Foobar` standard
-  - Factory requests a `Foobar` certification
-  - The certifying body receives the request and performs an audit
+  - The certifying body performs an audit
   - Certifying body grants the `Foobar` certification to the factory

 ## Entities